Lighting of the Zilker Christmas Tree

-The 2011 Zilker Tree Lighting Ceremony is Austin's unofficial kickoff to Christmas (and in past years served as the epicenter for the Zilker Park Trail of Lights Festival or for various scaled back - i.e. cheaper - holiday festivals that sometimes followed).
+The 2010 Zilker Tree Lighting Ceremony is Austin's unofficial kickoff to Christmas (and in past years served as the epicenter for the Zilker Tree Holiday Festival which was a scaled back version of the popular Trail of Lights Festival).

 The tree stays lit each year until December 31st.

 Map - Zilker Park

 2201 Barton Springs RD